View Document Text

 A. Methods of Analysis

-for its Clients.
-Research and analysis from Integrity Wealth are derived from numerous sources, including financial
+strategies for its Clients.
+Research and analysis from Integrity Wealth are derived from numerous sources,

-media companies, third-party research materials, Internet sources, and review of company activities, including annual
+including financial media companies, third-party research materials, Internet sources, and review of company

-generally of ratios and trends that may indicate the overall strength and financial viability of the entity being analyzed.
+consists generally of ratios and trends that may indicate the overall strength and financial viability of the entity

 Technical analysis involves the analysis of past market data rather than specific company data in determining the

-trends, which may be based on investor sentiment rather than the fundamentals of the company.
-The primary risk in
+and trends, which may be based on investor sentiment rather than the fundamentals of the company.
+The primary

-using technical analysis is that spotting historical trends may not help to predict such trends in the future.
-Even if the
+risk in using technical analysis is that spotting historical trends may not help to predict such trends in the future.

-trend will eventually reoccur, there is no guarantee that Integrity Wealth will be able to accurately predict such a
+Even if the trend will eventually reoccur, there is no guarantee that Integrity Wealth will be able to accurately

-their financial goals.
-Integrity Wealth will typically hold all or a portion of a security for more than a year, but may hold
+with their financial goals.
+Integrity Wealth will typically hold all or a portion of a security for more than a year but

-for shorter periods for the purpose of rebalancing a portfolio or meeting the cash needs of Clients.
-At times, Integrity
+may hold for shorter periods for the purpose of rebalancing a portfolio or meeting the cash needs of Clients.
+At

 B. Risk of Loss

-be prepared to bear the potential risk of loss.
-Integrity Wealth will assist Clients in determining an appropriate strategy
+should be prepared to bear the potential risk of loss.
+Integrity Wealth will assist Clients in determining an

 While the methods of analysis help the Advisor in evaluating a potential investment, it does not guarantee that the